International Students Stefan Malzkorn

 Free Mover

-Free Movers Welcome!
+Free Mover Welcome!

-Your home university is not part of HSBA’s partner network?
+Your home university is not a part of HSBA’s partner network?
 No problem at all!
-If you wish to take a semester at HSBA or to study in selected courses, do not hesitate to contact us and check all information on this website.
-There may be restrictions when it comes to select courses, please see “Course Offer for Exchange Students” above.
+If you wish to take a semester at HSBA or to study in selected courses, please check all the information on this website.
+There may be restrictions when it comes to selecting courses, see also HSBA Course List Incomings 2023/24 or HSBA Course List Incomings 2024/2025.
+If you have any questions, please do not hesitate to contact Ms. Iris Heine via iris.heine(at)hsba.de from International Office.

 Tuition Fees